jian-li1/sort-visualizer/README.md

 ```

 # Download
 Note: Some browsers (such as Google Chrome) might mistakenly block the file when it's downloaded.
-In this case you want to click on "Continue" on your broswer to finish downloading the file.
+In this case you want to click on "Continue" or "Keep" after the file is downloaded.
 <br>
 <br>
 <b>MacOS</b>: <a href="https://github.com/Jian-Li1/sort-visualizer/releases/download/v1.1.1/Sort-Visualizer-macOS.zip">Download</a>